mtumilowicz/scala-akka-http-workshop/README.md

     * The actor is created and started—for simplicity we’ll refer to this as the start event.
     * The actor is restarted on the restart event.
     * The actor is stopped by the stop event.
-* There are several hooks in place in the Actor trait, which are called when the events happen to indicate a lifecycle change
-  * You can add some custom code in these hooks that can be used to re-create a specific state in the fresh actor instance, for example, to process the message that failed before the restart, or to clean up some resources
-  * The order in which the hooks occur is guaranteed, although they’re called asynchronously by Akka.
-* 4.2.1 Start event
-    * An actor is created and automatically started with the actorOf method
-    * Top-level actors are created with the actorOf method on the ActorSystem
-    * A parent actor creates a child actor using the actorOf on its ActorContext
-    * After the instance is created, the actor will be started by Akka.
-    * The preStart hook is called just before the actor is started.
-* 4.2.2 Stop event
-    * The stop event indicates the end of the actor lifecycle and occurs once, when an actor is stopped
-    * An actor can be stopped using the stop method on the ActorSystem and ActorContext objects, or by sending a
-      PoisonPill message to an actor
-    * The postStop hook is called just before the actor is terminated.
-        * possibly stores the last state of the actor somewhere outside of the actor in the case that the next actor instance needs it
-    * When the actor is in the Terminated state, the actor doesn’t get any new messages to handle.
         * A stopped actor is disconnected from its ActorRef
         * After the actor is stopped, the
           ActorRef is redirected to the deadLettersActorRef of the actor system, which is a special ActorRef that receives all messages that are sent to dead actors.
+* There are several hooks in place in the Actor trait, which are called when the events happen to indicate a lifecycle change
+  * You can add some custom code in these hooks that can be used to re-create a specific state in the fresh actor instance, for example, to process the message that failed before the restart, or to clean up some resources
 * 4.2.3 Restart event
-    * During the lifecycle of an actor, it’s possible that its supervisor will decide that the actor has to be restarted.
-    * This event is more complex than the start or stop events, because the instance of an actor is replaced
-    * When a restart occurs, the preRestart method of the crashed actor instance is called.
-        * In this hook, the crashed actor instance is able to store its current state, just before it’s replaced by the new actor instance.
-    * Be careful when overriding this hook.
+    * preRestart - be careful when overriding this hook.
         * The default implementation of the preRestart method stops all the child actors of the actor and then calls the postStop hook.
         * If you forget to call super.preRestart , this default behavior won’t occur